PaperPrototype/Intro-Voxel-Terrain-in-Unity/1 - Voxels + Triangles/english.md

     }
 ```

 C# normally makes copies of everything to make our code "safe", as well as using a "Garbage Collector" (or GC for short).
-A GC is code in your program automatically added by C# that goes automatically goes through memory and free's memory you are done using.
+A GC (automatically added by C#) goes through memory and free's it when you are no longer using it.

 If you hit play you should have a voxel!
 (Make sure to set your Material)